Spicy Peanut Chicken Noodles

 Make it vegan or vegetarian!

-You can easily make these noodles vegan by subbing the chicken for crumbled tofu, pan fried tofu, chickpeas or just leave out the meat all together!
+You can easily make these noodles vegan by subbing the chicken for crumbled tofu, pan fried tofu or chickpeas.
+Same goes for my peanut chicken lettuce wraps!

-If you use tofu, I recommend using less water (3/4 cup instead of 1 1/4 cup) because you don’t want it to get too mushy.
+If you use tofu, I recommend using less water (3/4 cup instead of 1 1/2 cups) because you don’t want it to get too mushy.
 If using chickpeas, I suggest two cans, drained and rinsed, that you can mash up slightly, then saute with the sesame oil to crisp them up a bit.

 More noodle recipes you’ll love!